 Do come along and try it.
 We are a mixed and sociable group of volunteers.
 We will make you welcome.

 FOLK provides all the tools that will be needed for each work party.
 We just ask that volunteers wear sensible clothes (long trousers and long sleeve tops are recommended), including stout footwear, and to bring tough gardening gloves.
 The site does have slopes, and potentially uneven or slippery surfaces, which we work on and we can be handling prickly materials such as bramble, hawthorn and gorse.
 FOLK work parties are covered by public liability and personal accident insurance.

-All are welcome to join the work parties, there are task to suit all levels of fitness and strengths.
-You don’t have to be a full member of FOLK to join a Work Party, just come along and try it!
 Due to the hazards arising from the use of sharp tools the work parties are not suitable for young children (or dogs) to attend.